What Is a Case Study for a Job Interview?

 Candidates often jump to a solution before defining the problem.
 Avoid this by restating the problem and offering a hypothesis before deep analysis.
 This anchors your thinking and makes your process transparent.

 Overly elaborate calculations can waste time and obscure your point.
-Keep math simple, check for reasonableness, and prioritize logic over precision.
+Keep math simple, check for reasonableness, and prioritise logic over precision.

-Even well-analyzed solutions fail if they don’t include impact and implementation.
+Even well-analysed solutions fail if they don’t include impact and implementation.
 Always quantify the expected benefit and outline a short implementation plan with owners and timelines.

 Good questions reduce risk.
 Ask about scope, KPIs, and constraints early.
 Clarifying questions are evidence of commercial judgment, not a sign of weakness.